goeiebook/creativelab/narrative.md

 ![boomerang replacement][basketball]

 I laughed aloud.
-Amused by storylines unfolding automatically.
+Amused by stories unfolding automatically.
 And this one had fractal similarity.
 I mean, this is like the Peanuts' [kite-eating tree](http://peanuts.wikia.com/wiki/Kite-Eating_Tree).
-These are my thoughts while I bounce my rubber ball along the sidewalk.
-I wonder what will happen tomorrow.
-Maybe the story will take another humorous turn.
+Those are my thoughts while I bounced the rubber ball along a route.
+I wondered what would happen tomorrow.
+Maybe the story would take another good turn.

 ---

 The post about the 500 Error did not generate buzz.
 No replies, no tweet impressions, no link clicks.
 Maybe it wasn't anything unexpected.
-The error was returned because the submission was unacceptable.
-That would be expected.
+That is to say, the error was returned because the submission was unacceptable.
+And that would be expected.

 Edit the snippet.
 Reduce complexity by a bit and resubmit.
 Repeat until the submission goes through.
 Eventually it does.
 That proves it.
 The problem was invalid timeline values and too many shapes.
 So there is a limit to how complex animations may be.
 That's not surprising, in retrospect.
 Reasonable, even.
 Embarassing.

 Begin again with a clean snippet.
 Generate a set of points.
 Add some random handleIns and handleOuts.
 Multiply by trigometric functions.
 Divide by a constant value.
 The result looks like fireworks.
-I don't know exactly how it works, but to an outsider it would seem designed.
+How it works is not completely clear.
+But to an outsider it would seem designed.

 ![burst][burst]